DV

 What is the difference between VTI and VXUS?

-VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
+VTI (Vanguard Morningstar Total Stock Market ETF) tracks Morningstar US Total Market Index, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VTI and VXUS?